 Note that browsers do not allow loading HTTP iframe content on HTTPS websites.
 For this reason, if you are using HTTPS on your Countly instance, you will only be able to view HTTPS content and no HTTP page content will be visible.

-Just like in Click Heatmaps, you can also segment your users by their device, e.g desktop, tablet or mobile.
+Just like in Click Heatmaps, you can also segment your users by device, e.g desktop, tablet or mobile.